GoogleCloudPlatform/genai-databases-retrieval-app/docs/deploy_extension_service.md

 ## Before you begin

-1. Make sure you've followed [one of the directions to setup and initialize a Database](../README.md#setting-up-your-database).
+1. Make sure you've [setup and initialized your Database](../README.md#setting-up-your-database).

 1. You must have the following APIs Enabled: